 On December 4, 1990, the Company's Board of Directors adopted the Company's Stockholders' Rights Plan (the "Rights Plan") and the Company declared a dividend distribution of one preferred stock purchase right (a "Right") for each outstanding share of Common Stock.
-Each Right entitles the registered holder to purchase from the Company one one-hundredth of a share of Series A Junior Participating Preferred Stock, \$10.00 par value per share, at an exercise price of \$15.00 (the "Purchase Price") per one one-hundredth of a share of the Rights are set forth in a Rights Agreement (the "Rights Agreement") between the Company and American Stock Transfer and Trust Company, as successor Rights Agent.
+Each Right entitles the registered holder to purchase from the Company one one-hundredth of a share of Series A Junior Participating Preferred Stock, \$10.00 par value per share, at an exercise price of \$15.00 (the "Purchase Price") per one one-hundredth of a share of Preferred Stock, subject to adjustment.
+The description and terms of the Rights are set forth in a Rights Agreement (the "Rights Agreement") between the Company and American Stock Transfer and Trust Company, as successor Rights Agent.